crpiano/pianolessonszurich.github.io/_services/howtobuyafirstpiano.md

 Deciding to learn piano is the first step on an incredibly rewarding journey.
 The instrument you choose to accompany you on this trip will be a daily source of satisfaction, and its presence in your home will change your life and the lives of the people around you.
 In this post I will give you all the information you need to choose a piano to start learning.

-## Minimums of a piano for beginners and options
+# Parte 1: Minimums of a piano for beginners and options

-# What do I have to know before I start looking at pianos?
+## What do I have to know before I start looking at pianos?

 If you are committed to learning piano you need a good instrument.
 Many times we think that it is better to buy a cheaper instrument to start, as it involves a lower economic investment.
 If you do so, you will soon see that your instrument is holding you back in your learning process.
 For example, if your keyboard only has 5 octaves, how are you going to play pieces that span more?
 Or if your keys are not heavy, how are you going to develop a good technique?